Miguel Rojas Player Props: Dodgers vs. Rockies

 Miguel Rojas At The Plate

-- Rojas has driven in a run in seven games this year (13.2%), but has had no multiple-RBI games.
+- Rojas has driven in a run in seven games this season (13.0%), but has had no multiple-RBI games.

+- He has scored in 15 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.